This simple & healthy creamy mushroom pasta recipe is perfect for a weeknight dinner. There’s no cream, naturally vegan & packed with garlic & herbs!

 Or Instant Pot honey garlic chicken.
 A quick stir of pantry staples + chicken means dinner will be ready in under 30 minutes and you don’t even have to be in the kitchen!!
 (I recommend making roasted broccoli and pulling a bag of Instant Pot brown rice from the freezer to go with the chicken.)

-Why should you make this creamy mushroom pasta?
+Why should you make this creamy pasta with mushrooms?
 Allow me to elaborate.

 - It’s cheap.
 Pasta is one of the cheapest grains you’ll find in the store.
 Whole wheat pasta often goes on sale for about $1 per pound, but I’ve seen it marked down to 50¢ per pound before!

 - It’s easy.
 Literally, boil pasta in one pot, let mushrooms cook in another, set the timer on the pasta, and go do something else.
-Like help the kids with their homework or re-run the washing machine (again) because you forgot to move the clothes to the dryer.
+Like helping the kids with their homework or re-running the washing machine (again) because you forgot to move the clothes to the dryer.
 Really, go be productive.
 Don’t stand over the stove for this dinner!

 - It’s made with pantry staples.
 Aside from the mushrooms (which keep in my fridge for at least a week), everything comes from the pantry.
 That means if you need to pause your meal plan because you have too many leftovers in the fridge, or if for whatever reason your meal plan falls apart, this is something you can make in a pinch.